jaxsb/jaxsb/README.md

 ### Introduction

-**XSB** is a Java framework for binging to XML Schemas.
+**XSB** is a Java framework for binding to XML Schemas.
 Based on the CohesionFirst™ approach, the **XSB** framework provides a complete solution for cohesive integration of Java applications to XML Documents via XML Schemas.
 The framework provides a [XSB Java Source Code Generator][generator] and a [XSB Runtime][runtime] to parse and marshal XML Documents to and from Java objects.
 The **XSB** framework is a complete implementation and covers the entirety of the [XSD 1.1 Specification][xsd-spec].

 ### Why **XSB**?